altocodenl/cell/readme.md

 With this, we're ready to start doing things with data!

-- The address space: a single hash. aspace.
+- The address space: a single hash. aspace. why a hash? well, who wants to remember number positions?
+Only good for huge lists of things with other defining characteristics, or very small ones.